MOBILE APP

 A creative freelancer who struggles with consistency.

-Will users feel emotionally connected to the metaphor of growing a plant as they build a habit?
+Determine whether users feel emotionally connected to the metaphor of growing a plant.

-Does Bloom's soft visual design and encouraging tone reduce pressure or guilt?
+Assess whether Bloom’s soft visual design and encouraging tone reduce pressure or guilt.

-Daily Check In - Simulate a checking in for a habit and observe how the plant grows.
+Daily Check-In: Simulate completing a habit and observe plant growth.

-Miss a Check In - Skip a day and return to the app to see how it responds.
+Miss a Check-In: Skip a day and return to see how the app responds.

 One participant reacted “Aww, it grew!” out loud with delight when their plant sprouted after a habit check in.
 This moment validated the hypothesis that tying habit progress to plant growth creates an emotional bond.
 Another participant also mentioned, “It’s kind of silly but this makes me want to come back and see what happens.”